corenova/yang-js/README.md

 foo.get 'foo.bar.b' # returns 100
 ```

-You can also combine multiple schema statements into a singular object
+You can also combine multiple schema statements into a singular
+object.
+The compiler accepts any arbitray YANG statements (it doesn't
-(it doesn't need to be *module*):
+need to be contained in a *module* statement) so you can mix/match
+different statements to produce the desired object.

 ```coffeescript
 yang = require 'yang-js'